-Upon delivery, the remaining co-ax cables installed in the motor home will be used to distribute the signal from the fitted TV aerial to the TV positions.
-Depending on the type of decoder / receiver, it is possible that a modulator or similar component may be required, to convert the output from the device (SCART or HDMI) into a signal that can be sent through the same co-ax cable to the TV positions within the motor home.
+Depending on the type of decoder / receiver, and whether the TV used has an integral satellite receiver, it is possible that further equipment may be needed (a modulator), to convert the output from the decoder / receiver (SCART or HDMI) into a signal that can be sent through the co-ax cable to the furniture mounted TV sockets.
 Please ask your dealer or satellite system installer for more details, which are specific to the types of aftermarket equipment fitted.